Noulens/minishell/README.md

 - unset without option

 ## Method
-We used a linked list and a lexer to build token that we then sent to a parser.
+We used a linked list and a lexer to build tokens that we then sent to a parser.
 The ouput of the parser is a command tab that can be executed accordingly.
-The environment is a linked list that allow us to add and remove variables easily.
+The environment is a linked list that allows us to add and remove variables easily.
 This linked list is converted to a table that can be sent to the execution functions.

 This project was a great opportunity to better understand the shell, and to discover how parent and child process works as well as fds and environment of execution.